Epiphqny/Yolact_fcos/README.md

 ```

 ## Weights
-Trained models can be download in https://drive.google.com/file/d/1TtkMFtZhacsWVaMQvNtYHhcVxY8T2o8A/view?usp=sharing
+Trained model can be download in https://drive.google.com/file/d/1TtkMFtZhacsWVaMQvNtYHhcVxY8T2o8A/view?usp=sharing

 ## Results
 After training 36 epochs on the coco dataset using the resnet-101 backbone, the mAP is 0.352 on COCO val2017 dataset: